Frequently Asked Questions

 For day campers:

-Check-in is every morning, Monday through Friday, between 7:30 am and 8:00 am.
+Check-in is every morning, Monday through Friday, between 7:00 am to 8:00 am.
 All day campers are served breakfast.
-Check-out is at 5:00 pm Monday through Friday, unless campers are enrolled in our "Extended Evenings" program.
-If this is the case campers may be picked up at 9pm.
-On Fridays, all campers (Equestrian and Traditional) participate in our weekly closing ceremony at 3:30 pm.
-Due to Covid restrictions, visitors are currently not allowed to participate in our closing ceremony.
-All campers need to be picked up no later than 5:30pm on Fridays.
+Check-out is at 5:30 pm - 6:00 pm Monday through Thursday, unless campers are enrolled in our "Extended Evenings" program.
+If this is the case campers may be picked up at 7pm.
+On Fridays, all campers (Equestrian and Traditional) participate in our weekly closing ceremony.
+Traditional closing ceremonies begins at 2pm, Horse Camp riding demonstrations begin at 1pm followed by their own closing ceremonies.
+Parents/Guardians need to be here to pick up campers no later than 3:00 pm on Fridays.

 Is there any type of financial assistance available?